-TEG dehydrator emissions are calculated using a BR&E ProMax simulation designed to incorporate the operating parameters will be used at the facility.
+TEG dehydrator emissions are calculated using a BR&E ProMax simulation designed to incorporate the operating parameters used at the facility.
 Flash tank overhead emissions are routed to the inlet.
 Regenerator emissions are controlled by a condenser.
 Condenser overhead emissions are sent to a thermal oxidizer and are represented under Unit TO1.
+There are no proposed changes to this source.